 g) Land disturbing activity that drains to more than one watershed, for that portion of the site draining into the Elm Creek Watershed.

-Appendix O. Rules and Standards of the Commission's Second Generation Management Plan Minor Plan Amendment have been developed based on the goals and policies of the Commission and outline in more detail the Commission's requirements for project review.
+Appendix O. Rules and Standards of the Commission's Third Generation Management Plan have been developed based on the goals and policies of the Commission and outline in more detail the Commission's requirements for project review.

 The Commission shall defer all public ditch authority to Hennepin County.